 - Disputing the claim via YouTube’s built-in form.

-- If the music is administered via FUGA, using the FUGA Claim Clearance page is the quickest and most direct way to clear a claim.
+- If the music is administered via FUGA, using the FUGA Claim Clearance page is the quickest way to clear a claim.
 FUGA will send you an email confirmation once it has been cleared.
 You can also use the following pages for other YouTube Content ID Partners:

-- TuneCore - Or by contacting the author directly via their AudioJungle profile page with a link to your YouTube video, where they can further assist with having the copyright notices removed as quickly as possible.
+- Or, by contacting the author directly via their AudioJungle profile page with a link to your YouTube video, where they can further assist with having the copyright notices removed.

-To clear a claim via YouTube, you simply need to let YouTube know that you have licensed the music and have the rights to use it.
-Simply choose to "dispute" the claim by clicking the “matched third party content” copyright notice next to the video in your Video Manager, or on your dedicated copyright notices page.
-After you click “file a dispute”, select the option "I have a license or written permission from the proper rights holder to use this material".
+To clear a claim via YouTube, you need to let YouTube know that you have licensed the music.
+Simply click the “matched third party content” copyright notice next to the video in your Video Manager, or on your dedicated copyright notices page.
+After you click “file a dispute,” select the option "I have a license or written permission from the proper rights holder to use this material."

-Once you submit the dispute, claims are usually cleared within 24 - 96 hours.
-If any issues arise, contacting the author directly via their profile page can often help to expedite clearing a claim as well.
+Once you submit the dispute, claims are usually cleared within 24 to 96 hours.
+If any issues arise, contacting the author directly via their profile page can often help to expedite clearing a claim.

 - For help on finding your item purchase code & license certificate, see this article.